kitsamho/Instagram_Scraper_Graph/README.md

 This class is made up of a series of methods that allow for the scraping of Instagram post data.
 The pipeline consists of three main methods that need to be called sequentially.
 There is no current method to chain the whole pipeline.

-`self.logIn()` : user detail capture, webdriver initialisation, Instagram log in.
+`self.logIn()` : user detail capture, WebDriver initialisation, Instagram log in.

 `self.getLinks()` : gets n unique links containing <#HASHTAG> using WebDriver.